The beginnings of CODE

-Presenting and representing topics related to sex work including the perceptions of such professions in society, the issues of workers’ rights in the sex industry, their tactics and ways of self-organising, and human rights are topics Pogačar has been examining, analysing and commenting on through the art system since the inception of the project.
+Presenting and representing topics related to sex work, including the perceptions of such professions in society, the issues of workers’ rights in the sex industry, their tactics and ways of self-organizing, and human rights are topics Pogačar has been examining, analysing and commenting on through the art system since the inception of the project.
 It is this link between art and marginal groups that Melissa Ditmore, activist, writer and editor of several publications about sex work and the sex industry, lauds when she writes: “Pogačar’s work brings sex worker activism into

 From its inception in 1999 and its first public manifestation at the 2001 Venice Biennale, Tadej Pogačar’s "CODE

 1 January, 1 November, 25 December: Closed

 24 and 31 December: 11:00–14:00